gmc-code/PC-microbit-micropython/docs/radio/radio_gestures.rst

             .. tab-item:: Q1

-                Modify the code to send a giraffe and butterfly on left and right gestures.
+                Modify the code so the duck is only shown if the incoming_message is "duck".

                 .. code-block:: python